Mulian Rescues His Mother: Tang dynasty tales of karmic punishment and redemption

 Before Radish became a Buddhist, he went abroad on business and gave his mother money for feeding monks and beggars.
 She stingily hides it away, and soon after Radish returns, dies and the Jade Emperor judges that she should be turned over to Yama, ruler of the underworld, and dropped to the lowest order of hell for her selfish deception.
 Mulian becomes a Buddhist and uses his new powers to travel to heaven.
 There his father informs him that his mother is suffering extremely in the Avīci Hell, the cruelest of the purgatories.
 Mulian descends and meets ox-headed devils who force sinners to cross the river to hell and to embrace hot copper pillars that burn away their chests.
 But by the time Mulian locates his mother she has been nailed down with forty-nine iron spikes.
 He seeks Buddha's help and is given a rod to smash prison walls and release the prisoners of hell to a higher reincarnation, but his mother is not released.
 Mulian's mother is reborn as a hungry ghost who can never eat her fill because her neck is too thin.
 Mulian tries to send her food by placing it on the ancestral altar, but the food bursts into flame just as it reaches her mouth.
 To rescue her from this torture, the Buddha instructs Mulian and all filial sons to provide a grand feast of "yülan bowls" on the fifteenth day of the seventh month, the time when monks emerge from their summer retreat.
-When his mother is reincarnated once again, this time as a black dog, Mulian recites sutras for seven days and seven nights, and his mother is reborn as a human again.
-In the end she is reborn again and can attain the joys of heaven.
+When his mother reincarnates as a black dog, Mulian recites sutras for seven days and seven nights, and his mother is reborn as a human again.
+In the end she is reborn and can attain the joys of heaven.

 Filial emotion is vivid in this version.
 Mulian's mother calls him "my filial and obedient son," while Mulian "chokes and sobs with his tears falling like rain."
 As in the Yulanpen Sutra, she only can be redeemed by group action of all the monks, not any one monk.
 Mulian, a good Chinese son, exclaims that the most important thing is "the affection of one's parents and their kindness most profound."
 As Guo puts it, by the late Tang, "the Buddhist embrace of filial piety seems to have been taken for granted..." and the way was opened for further synthesis in later dynasties".

 The stories sometimes use earthy characterization.
 When Mulian's mother is reincarnated as a black dog, Mulian seeks her out and she concedes that she is better off than she had been as a hungry ghost.
 As a dog, she says: